qawemlilo/nodetube/README.md

 # NodeTube

-NodeTube is Node tool for downloading YouTube videos.
+NodeTube is Node.js app for downloading YouTube videos.
 It also works in networks where YouTube has been blocked.

 ## Installation